noahchristiano/telnetproxy/README.md

 # telnetproxy
-Proxy for use with telnet clients
+Proxy for use with telnet clients.
+The proxy supports handling multiple clients/requests simultaneously.